osquery/foundation/docs/office-hours/20200623_meeting_notes.md

 explaining how the test data was generated.
 Conclusion -- merge now.

 We think it's worth holding 4.4.0 for some of these merges.
-There is a flakey test, but some ci failures that might be real.
+There is a flaky test, but some ci failures that might be real.
 So we think:
-* We should disable the flakey test (pending a real fix in #6395)
+* We should disable the flaky test (pending a real fix in #6395)
-* If we can positively confirm CI flakeyness, we can merge over that
+* If we can positively confirm CI flakiness, we can merge over that

 Needing code review (CI tests are flaky)
 - https://github.com/osquery/osquery/pull/6513 (flaky test + code review)